Skip Navigation

 Sea level rise is one of many challenges coastal cities face and it is interconnected with other environmental, social, and economic challenges such as seismic risks, racial injustices, population growth, and affordability.
 As stewards for the environment and community health, utilities must consider this web of challenges when planning and designing projects and programs.
 When utilities invest in infrastructure for climate change, they also have an opportunity to promote positive health outcomes, wealth building and workforce development opportunities and partnerships.
 Traditionally, projects have been brought to community members and key stakeholders late in the planning process, fundamentally limiting the amount of input communities have on projects that may significantly affect their neighborhood.
 To develop infrastructure that delivers multiple benefits to communities today and in the future, many utilities and cities are shifting how projects and programs are planned and designed by moving towards a collaborative co-production process that includes communities and cross sector partners at the start of (and throughout) the planning process to ensure that the solutions adopted fit the unique needs of each community.
 Real, compensated collaboration with communities and stakeholders results in projects and programs that better address community priorities and that deliver benefits on many fronts.

-Seattle Public Utilities (SPU) is planning for future impacts to its drainage and wastewater system in the integrated system planning process, Shape Our Water.
+Seattle Public Utilities (SPU) is planning for future impacts to its drainage and wastewater system in the integrated system planning process, Shape Our Water(Opens another site in new window).

 Shape Our Water is a community-centered plan for Seattle's next 50 years of resilient drainage and wastewater systems.
 The vision for this project was co-created with community members and key partners.
 The driving belief behind the engagement process was that when community sets the priorities for change, the utility can ensure that future investments in the drainage and wastewater system bring economic, health, and quality of life benefits to people who have been historically under-served and who lack equal access to resources and opportunity.